It’s Going To Hurt (Part 2)

-It started with good dreams: helping people find a meaningful relationship with Jesus, seeing broken families healed, and the lost being found.
+It started with good dreams: helping people find a meaningful relationship with Jesus, seeing broken families healed and the lost being found.

-I neglected to understand this important fact: to see all that happen we would have to gather a bunch of sinners together, build relationships with them, and watch Jesus move in their lives… since we are practically incapable of doing any of that in their lives!
+I neglected to understand this important fact: to see all that happens we would have to gather a bunch of sinners together, build relationships with them, and watch Jesus move in their lives… since we are practically incapable of doing any of that in their lives!

-Here’s a few observations on how it hurts…
+Here are a few observations on how it hurts…

 #1 – Hurt people hurt people.

 At a new church, you get a lot of “one more chance” people.
 These are people who have been hurt at other churches (often for very legitimate reasons), and they are willing to give a brand new church “one more chance”.

 The church seems “different”, and at first that’s exciting.
 It’s not uncommon for the newness to provoke a new level of involvement and renewed communion with Jesus.

 That newfound devotion also does something I didn’t anticipate… it opens them up to the past hurt from other church experiences.